Sunday, August 18, 2024

 Jesus H. Christ, kick the bucket, loose lips sink ships + many others

-mayday, neck of the wood, Oedipus complex + many others
+mayday, neck of the woods, Oedipus complex + many others

 pardon my French, quitting cold turkey, raining cats & dogs + many others